Response Transformation

 field informing the client how long, in seconds, until the access_token

 expires.
-In the example above the integration provides expires_at
+In the example above the integration provides expires_at.
+An integration

 Including any response transformer shifts the burden of response parsing from the standard OAuth2 parser to the author of the DSL.